maxfrerichs/t3-prometheus-client/README.md

 * Have fun!

 # Known issues
-Using StatusRegistry class directly via Dependency Injection causes Extbase frontend plugins to break, as ConfigurationManager is invoked without $GLOBALS['TYPO3_REQUEST'] being set, causing it to fallback to BackendConfigurationManager.
+Using StatusRegistry class directly via Dependency Injection causes Extbase frontend plugins to break, as ConfigurationManager is invoked at some point without $GLOBALS['TYPO3_REQUEST'] being set, causing it to fallback to BackendConfigurationManager, while we are in frontend.
 This prevents us from using all registered Status reports as available Prometheus metrics

 ## TODO:
 * Add some auth-key based authentication to /metrics endpoint (if someone needs to access metrics from outside)